mharen/mharen.github.io/blog/2010/2010-10-target-is-crazy-and-random-pictures.md

 ![IMAG0437%5B4%5D.jpg](IMAG0437%5B4%5D.jpg)

-It looks like we have a few more years before these machines take over and we’re totally screwed. <a href="http://googleblog.blogspot.com/2010/10/what-were-driving-at.html">Oh wait</a>.
+It looks like we have a few more years before these machines take over and we’re totally screwed.
+[Oh wait](http://googleblog.blogspot.com/2010/10/what-were-driving-at.html).

 In other news, here’s a collection of random pics from my recent travels: